evgenyneu/evgenii.com/app/blog/_posts/2014-04-16-google-authorship.md

 ### Prediction

-Google **may** start promoting content by well established authors first.
+Google **may** start promoting content by well-established authors first.
 Than, over the coming years, Google **may** gradually boost content from other authors.

 ## Do I need to be active on G+?